 With a large number of factories, maquilas, warehouses across El Paso, our city sees a lot of this passing traffic and is therefore subject to a flow of semi-trucks or other commercial vehicles on our highways and roads.
 A collision or accident with one of these heavy vehicles is very serious business and we want to help you handle it appropriately.

 What To Do If You Have Been Injured in an 18 Wheeler Accident

-- Contact 9-1-1.
-When the police arrive, provide as many facts as possible.
+- Call 9-1-1.
+When the police arrive, provide the facts of the accident.
 If you are capable of making additional calls, inform a relative of the accident as well to help secure your evidence.

 - Gather evidence.
 Take photos of the scene, your vehicle, and physical injuries.
 Having a relative at the scene can help you collect the license plate numbers and names of other drivers.